 Distracted Driving Accidents and Injuries to Cyclists

 Distracted driving accidents can seriously injure cyclists at much lower speeds, particularly near intersections.
-After several fatal crashes, the City of Boston has worked to remind truck drivers of their responsibility to check for cyclists.
+After fatal crashes, the City of Boston has worked to encourage truck drivers to check for cyclists with signage at intersections.
 This means checking front, right, left and back, using mirrors and windows.
-Cell phone use interferes with a truck driver’s ability to really check for cyclists.
+Cell phone use interferes with a truck driver’s ability to thoroughly check for cyclists.
 It interferes with any driver's ability and cyclists are in a unique position to suffer severe injury.

 Massachusetts Hands-Free Driving Law

 On April 1, 2020, the Massachusetts hands-free law took effect.
 Prior to this, drivers were allowed to pick up cell phones to make calls, but texting was illegal under state legislation passed in 2010.

 Under M.G.L. c.90, § 13B, cell phones must be put down and can only be operated in hands-free mode.
 Failure to do so can result in fines and other penalties for repeat offenses.

 If police issue a traffic citation for violations of the hands-free driving law, this can help a cyclist demonstrate the driver was operating negligently.
 But drivers may be held financially liable for a cyclist's injuries even without a traffic citation.
 Every accident happens under different circumstances and it is up to your attorney to investigate and demonstrate all the relevant facts on your behalf.

 The new hands-free law emphasizes a few important responsibilities.

 There is now clear guidance that drivers are not allowed to access GPS using a handheld cell phone.
 Going forward, drivers must mount GPS devices to a vehicle’s dashboard or integrate GPS with in-vehicle technology.
 This is critical for cyclists, because reaching for GPS has caused many distracted driving accidents and many near accidents.